-DOE should propose drilling methods in the site-specific work plans submitted for each subject area.
-Exploratory borings should be advanced to the unit- and location-specific depths specified in the work plan and approved by NMED.
-The borings should be advanced in accordance with the following guidance:
+DOE should propose drilling depths in the site-specific work plans submitted for each subject area.
+Exploratory borings should be advanced to the unit- and location-specific depths specified in the work plan and approved by the NMED.
+Unless otherwise proposed by DOE and approved by the NMED, the borings should be advanced in accordance with the following guidance:

-- In all borings, 25 ft below the deepest detected contamination based on field screening, laboratory analyses, and/or previous investigations at the site. - Twenty ft below the base of disposal units if contamination is not detected. - Five ft below the base of shallow structures such as piping or building sumps, foundations, footings, or other building structures. - Five ft below the contact between canyon alluvium and bedrock. - Five feet below the alluvial groundwater table. - One hundred ft below the deepest known intermediate perched groundwater zone. - One hundred ft below the top of the regional aquifer. - Depths specified by NMED based on regional or unit specific data needs.
+- In all borings, 25 ft below the deepest detected contamination based on field screening, laboratory analyses, and/or previous investigations at the site. - Twenty ft below the base of disposal units if contamination is not detected. - Five ft below the base of shallow structures such as piping or building sumps, foundations, footings, or other building structures. - Five ft below the contact between canyon alluvium and bedrock. - Five feet below the alluvial groundwater table. - One hundred ft below the deepest known intermediate perched groundwater zone. - One hundred ft below the top of the regional aquifer. - Depths specified by the NMED based on regional or unit specific data needs.

-Precautions should be taken to prevent the migration of Contaminants between geologic, hydrologic, or other identifiable zones during drilling and well installation activities.
-Reasonable efforts should be made to isolate Contaminant zones from other zones encountered in the borings.
+Precautions should be taken to prevent the migration of contaminants between geologic, hydrologic, or other identifiable zones during drilling and well installation activities.
+Every effort should be made to isolate contaminant zones from other zones encountered in the borings.

 The drilling and sampling should be accomplished under the direction of a qualified engineer or geologist who should maintain a detailed log of the materials and conditions encountered in each boring.
 Both sample information and visual observations of the cuttings and core samples should be recorded on the boring log.
-Known site features and/or site survey grid markers should be used as references to locate each boring prior to surveying the location as described in Section I.B.2.f of this Appendix (F).
+Known site features and/or site survey grid markers should be used as references to locate each boring prior to surveying the location as described in Section I.B.2.f of this Appendix (E).
 The boring locations should be measured to the nearest foot, and locations should be recorded on a scaled site map upon completion of each boring.

-Trenching and other exploratory excavation methods should follow the applicable general procedures outlined in this Appendix (F).
-The particular methods proposed for use by DOE for exploratory excavation and sampling at any specific unit should be included in the site-specific investigation work plan submitted to NMED.
+Trenching and other exploratory excavation methods should follow the applicable general procedures outlined in this Appendix (E).
+The particular methods proposed for use by DOE for exploratory excavation and sampling at any specific unit should be included in the site-specific investigation work plan submitted to the NMED.